weaviate/weaviate/gsi/README.md

 * Additional object/vector adds are not allowed
 * Delete object/vectors are not allowed

-Also currently the Gemin Plugin will train a Gemini index once during its lifetime.
+Also currently the Gemin Plugin will train a Gemini index only once during its lifetime, so applications should try to add as many vectors as possible before performing the first search.

 We plan to address these issues by supporting a form of hardware-accelerated HNSW in the near future.